How to become an owner-operator: 7 steps to take

 Try asking yourself some of the questions below to make sure becoming an owner-operator is something you truly want and should do:

-• If I lease-on with a company, what regulations or requirements will I have to follow?
+- If I do business with a company, what regulations or requirements will I have to follow?

 4. Understand the costs associated with running a trucking business.